teelahti/tero.teelahti.fi/_posts/2011-03-01-how-to-shoot-yourself-in-the-foot-with-an-ioc-container.md

 layout: post
 title: How to shoot yourself in the foot with an IoC container
 description: "IoC containers are powerful but dangerous."
-permalink: /blog/how-to-shoot-yourself-in-the-foot-with-an-ioc-container
 disqus_identifier: how-to-shoot-yourself-in-the-foot-with-an-ioc-container
 modified:
-tags: [ performance, DI, IoC ]
+tags: [performance, DI, IoC]
 comments: true
 share: true
 ---